-Outdoor activities are also very popular in Ibiza, for example, water sports such as kayaking, water skiing, windsurfing, scuba diving, or snorkeling.
-You can also hike or mountain bike on the island trails, some of them end up in beautiful beaches and coves.
+Outdoor activities are also very popular in Ibiza.
+For example, you can try water sports such as kayaking, water skiing, windsurfing, scuba diving, or snorkeling.
+You can also go hiking or mountain-biking on the island trails, with some of which leading to beautiful beaches and coves.

-Tip: The original Café del Mar opened in the town of San Antonio in the 1980s and it has been since synonymous with lounge music albums.
+Tip: The original Café del Mar opened in the town of San Antonio in the 1980s and it has since been synonymous to lounge music albums.
 If you like the idea of listening to some chill-out music while watching a beautiful sunset, then you should have a drink at the cafe’s large terrace.

-The beach of Playa d'en Bossa, 4km out of Ibiza town.
-The beach has some of the most famous clubs and resorts on the island.
+The beach of Playa d'en Bossa, 4km from Ibiza town.
+Some of the most famous clubs and resorts on the island are located there.

 Food in Ibiza

-All the Balearic islands are famous for their food culture and the tasty local ingredients that make their dishes so special!
-The restaurants in Ibiza usually serve an aioli tapas or olives for a starter, and that’s how your gastronomic journey in the Balearic begins… Some of the most typical local dishes that you should try in Ibiza are:
+All the Balearic Islands are famous for their food culture and the tasty local ingredients that make their dishes so special!
+Restaurants in Ibiza usually serve aioli tapas or olives for a starter, and that’s how your gastronomic journey in the Balearic begins… Some of the most typical local dishes that you should try in Ibiza are: